stolostron/cluster-keeper/USAGE.md

     Display credentials for a cluster
     CAUTION: This will display the admin password.

-    CONTEXT is the name of a kube context that matches a ClusterClaim
+    CONTEXT is the name of a kubeconfig context that matches a ClusterClaim

     The following OPTIONS are available: